 The Do No Harm (DNH) framework under which all the findings are explained helps one to check any unintentional or unrealised harm by an agency in carrying out its works in a particular place.
 For example, the agencies involved in development may plan to do good but without intending it, may also cause negative effects.
 They are also known as unintended negative effects.
 The DNH framework has six major steps.
-Step one is to identify the stakeholders or parties and the process through have their traditional peace making and reconciliation systems.
-By and large they are in the hands of women.
-It is important for the agencies working for peace not merely in Meghalaya but also in the remaining States, to study these systems and update them to suit today's needs.
-New tensions can be overcome only through new and courageous initiatives.
+Step one is to identify the stakeholders or parties and the process through which they are involved in a problem.
+Step two is to identify and analyse the dividers that can cause violence between groups.
+Step three is to identify and analyse connectors that may help bring peace between the parties in conflict.
+Step four is to see the methods of providing aid.
+Step five is to analyse the impact of the programmes on the dividers and connectors.
+With it one can consider the programme options and present some peace building measures.